simoncourtecuisse/PayMyBuddy/README.md

 - MySQL, Connector/J & Community Server

 ## Build
-Build application with the command `mvn clean install`.
+Build application with the command `mvn clean install` for the back-end side.

+For the front-side, install NodeJS and NPM from https://nodejs.org.
+Install the Angular CLI globally on your system with the command `npm install -g @angular/cli`.

 ## Run
 To run the application you have to update the `application.properties` in the `resources` folder: